Learn To Live Fearlessly

 That’s where Christians Meditate St Louis is different.
 We teach and practice the practical tools needed to manage worry and fear — and we practice contemplative prayer to strengthen trust in God’s love and grace.
 It’s a powerful combination!

-Just four weeks into our pilot classes, one participant said, I didn’t know I had a choice to worry or not.
+One participant reports, I didn’t know I had a choice to worry or not.
 Already I am worrying less.
 I don’t feel so restless when I sit down to pray.
-Another participant explained, My mind always wandered when I tried to sit silently with God so I stopped trying.
+Another participant explains, My mind always wandered when I tried to sit silently with God so I stopped trying.
 Now I realize that’s what minds do.
 It’s all about bringing my attention back to God’s love not clearing my mind.

-At six weeks, a participant said I feel change happening inside me.
+A participant reports, I feel change happening inside me.
 I worry less and am content more often.
 I feel God’s presence in my everyday life.
 I’ve never felt like this before.
 It’s what I’ve always wanted.
-Another participant said, I’ve always known there was something more.
+Another participant says, I’ve always known there was something more.
 Now I feel like I’m on a path that will lead to greater fulfillment.

 Christians Meditate St Louis is a new collaboration of two fully licensed clinical therapists in the greater St Louis region who combine contemplative prayer with tools of cognitive behavioral therapy (CBT) to heal worry and fear that separate us from God’s presence in our everyday lives.
 We partner with churches to offer classes and retreats in contemplative prayer for interested adults, couples, young adults and teens as well as clergy, staff and lay leaders.

-Christians Meditate St Louis offers churches three classes each with a different purpose and custom retreats tailored to meet the unique needs and interests of your group.
+Christians Meditate St Louis offers churches two classes each with a different purpose and custom retreats tailored to meet the unique needs and interests of your group.

 - Living Mindfully in Christ: Praying from the Heart is the foundation of our program.
 This eight week experiential class combines contemplative prayer with tools of cognitive behavioral therapy (CBT).
 Led by a licensed clinical therapist, the cognitive elements of the class are research-based.
 The teaching of contemplative prayer draws from the Bible, contemplative writers from over the ages and the modern Christian contemplatives as well as the 30+ years contemplative prayer practice of the group leader.